nlesc-nano/MLFF_QD/README.md

 python -m mlff_qd.training.main --config input_file.yaml
 ```

+In the running_files folder there is an example of file for running the training, and afterwards the inference, in a cluster using a slurm queue system.

 ### Inference code
 After the training has finished, an user can run the inference code that generates the MLFF:
 ```bash